New HIV cases in Aotearoa lowest since the late 1990s

 2.)
 An optional dried blood spot obtained via fingerprick, using a free kit that is mailed directly to your home.

-After the survey, the researchers will work to combine that data to estimate the number of people who are living with undiagnosed HIV, syphilis, and Hepatitis C.
+After the survey (now closed), the researchers will work to combine that data to estimate the number of people who are living with undiagnosed HIV, syphilis, and Hepatitis C, as well as providing behavioural information about our community that will help us bring the numbers down even further.

 Findings from SPOTS will allow us to know if we are on track to end local transmissions of HIV by 2025.